 The first stanza is more or less in harmony with full rhyme, which reflects familiarity and certainty, a counterbalance to the syntax which is full of uncertainty due to all the dashes: Society/Majority and Door/more.

 The second stanza contrasts sharply with the first because a pair of lines that should rhyme does not at all : pausing/kneeling whilst Gate/Mat - is pararhyme, that is, the consonant sounds are the same.

 The third stanza has full rhyme nation/attention and what is known as embedded rhyme One/Stone where the first word is contained within the second.
 This reinforces the idea of rigidity and finality.

-What Is The Meter (Metre) of The Soul selects her own Society
+What Is The Meter (Metre in british English) of The Soul selects her own Society

 The Soul selects is an unusual poem because the syntax - the way clauses and grammar are used - does not follow tradition.
 This is typical Emily Dickinson, to write out her poems as if they were on her breath, with many pauses for single words, each pause a dash.
 This naturally breaks the rhythm and makes a metric analysis more challenging.